Murals to Faux Finishing including Marbling, Wood Graining, Instructions, Tips and Tricks, Marketing, How to Faux

 Faux Woodgrain South American Mahogany

-All too often I have received phone calls from home owners, interior designers and even contractors wondering why the finish on these doors fail so quickly.
-Well there are two reasons one is the fact that nobody reads the manufacturers labels that pasted right on the back of the doors.
+All too often I have received phone calls from homeowners, interior designers, and even contractors wondering why the finish on these doors fails so quickly.
+Well, there are two reasons one is the fact that nobody reads the manufacturers’ labels that pasted right on the back of the doors.
 The other is the right person wasn’t hired to do the job in the first place because they were cheaper.

 Please read this post on